Not sure if Le Macaron French Pastries is right for you?

 Potential Mitigations

-- Contacting a significant number of former franchisees from the list in Exhibit D is essential to understand why they left the system.
+- It is critical to contact a significant number of former franchisees listed in Exhibit D to understand their reasons for leaving.

 Rapid System Growth